tobixen/achievo-register/README.md

 General thought
 ===============

-Our Achievo is very annoyingly slow.
+Our Achievo is annoyingly slow.
 I've tried to look a bit on it - it does queries like "what projects have you been working on during the last two months?" on a big table with all the time registrations just to populate the select-box with available projects.
 This could probably be fixed by caching on the application side ... maybe upgrading to the latest available version from upstream would help ... but that's not my cup of tea, someone else eventually has to look